RoboticOceanographicSurfaceSampler/t-rake/docs/PythonAPI.md

 `address`:
 <b>Returns:</b> `value`

+Registers within the A/D chip may be read one at a time by specifying the address.
+See the **AD7616 A/D chip Features** section above for details on what registers exist and what values they may return.

 ### `ReadRegisters(ADCHandle, addresses[]) : values[]`

 <b>Parameters:</b>
 `ADCHandle`: The opaque ADC handle returned from a call to Initialize().
 This identifies the ADC instance.
 `addresses[]`:
 <b>Returns:</b> `values[]`

+Registers within the A/D chip may be read as a group by specifying an array with a list of addresses.
+See the **AD7616 A/D chip Features** section above for details on what registers exist and what values they may return.

+The values of the addressed registers are read and returned in an array of the same length.

 ### `DefineSequence(ADCHandle, AChannels[], BChannels[]) : None`